SteveSayantan/NodeJS-Basics/Networking-Theory/transport_layer.md

 - A packet contains the Network Address of the source, destination and the information.

 - A router (belonging to ISPs) sends packets from one network to the other using Forwarding Table and Routing Table till the packet reaches its destination router.
-This is known as Hop-by-hop forwarding.
+This is known as Source-to-Destination forwarding.

 - Control Plane creates Routing tables.
 Routers are considers are nodes and the links between the routers are edges of graph.